learreDHDK/ccode/README.md

 			<tr>
 				<td>1.4 Is the dataset free of any information that combined with common data available in the web, could identify the person?
 If so, is there a law that authorize the PA to release them?</td>
 				<td>Yes</td>
-				<td>No, there is data related to the location and the date, so the news sources could be traced back, leading to name of the deads.</td>
+				<td>No, for each event, the location and the date are stated, so tracing back the news source could lead to individuals' name.</td>
 				<td>Yes</td>
 				<td>Yes</td>
 				<td>Yes</td>